niting3c/InfosecAi/Readme.md

     ```
     cd AiPacketClassifier
     ```
-3. Install the required Python packages:
+3. Install Conda if you haven't done so already.
+You can download it from [here](https://docs.conda.io/en/latest/miniconda.html).
+4. Create a Conda environment using the provided `environment.yml` file:
     ```
-    pip install -r requirements.txt
+    conda env create -f environment.yml
     ```
+5. Activate the Conda environment:
+    ```
+    conda activate AiPacketClassifier
+    ```

-**Note**: This project has been tested on Python 3.11 and the required dependencies are listed in the `requirements.txt` file.
+**Note**: This project has been tested on Python 3.9.5 and the required dependencies are listed in the `environment.yml` file.

 ## Detailed File Descriptions